Bulgaria–North Macedonia relations: Friendship treaty and beyond

 In an interview with Bulgarian media in November 2020, Prime Minister Zoran Zaev acknowledged many historical facts about the common history of both peoples that have been altered and concealed for decades in North Macedonia.
 The interview sparked controversy and was followed by a wave of nationalism in Skopje, as well by protests demanding Zaev's resignation.
 According to the opinion of the former Macedonian Prime Minister Ljubčo Georgievski, who insists on the Bulgarian roots of the Macedonians, these reactions were the result of ignorance, hypocrisy or politicking.
-He noted that the “deep state” in North Macedonia disrupted the normal relations between the two countries.
+He said that the “deep state” in North Macedonia disrupted the normal relations between the two countries.
 It built hatred and enmity towards Bulgaria.
-On the other hand, another former Prime Minister Vlado Buckovski, who was appointed as Zaev's envoy to Bulgaria, also had strong pro-Bulgarian positions and claims Macedonians and Bulgarians were a single people, separated intentionally by the Yugoslav policy during the 20th century.
 Expressions of anti-Bulgarian sentiment remain a serious concern with the repeated burning of Bulgarian flags.
 These actions have been condemned strongly by Stevo Pendarovski, President of North Macedonia, and by Ekaterina Zakharieva, Foreign Minister of Bulgaria.

 In late March 2021, after it was discovered that the Macedonian government under Zoran Zaev had been funding an institute called the International Institute for Middle East and Balkan Studies (IFIMES) between 2017 and 2020 a scandal erupted in Bulgaria.
 IFIMES had published a number of articles describing Bulgaria and Germany as “mafia states interested in Nazism”.
 This was perceived in Bulgaria as a defamation campaign funded by North Macedonia in order to discredit Bulgaria in front of its EU partners.
 The government of North Macedonia has denied these Bulgarian claims.

-On 24 January, 2022, the two new prime ministers, Kiril Petkov of Bulgaria and Dimitar Kovačevski of North Macedonia, met in Skopje, seeking to improve relations talks and discussing EU negotiations and other issues to be resolved.
+On 18 January 2022, the two new prime ministers, Kiril Petkov of Bulgaria and Dimitar Kovačevski of North Macedonia, met in Skopje, seeking to improve relations talks and discussing EU negotiations and other issues to be resolved.
 Five months later, on 24 June 2022, Bulgaria's parliament approved the lifting of the country's veto on opening EU accession talks with North Macedonia.
+Bulgaria insists on recognition of Bulgarian minority in the constitution of North Macedonia.
+In June 2022, France proposed a compromise to lift Bulgaria's veto on North Macedonia's EU accession, which Bulgaria accepted with reservations regarding the Macedonian language and identity, while North Macedonia's government initially rejected it before considering a revised "cosmetic" version announced by President Macron.
+This deal sparked large demonstrations in Skopje starting July 2, as opponents argued the proposal threatened national identity by requiring constitutional recognition of a Bulgarian minority and implicitly accepting Bulgarian historical narratives.
+However, on July 17, 2022, the foreign ministers of the both countries signed a bilateral protocol in Sofia implementing the French proposal, which lifted Bulgaria's veto on EU accession talks in exchange for North Macedonia's commitment to amend its constitution to recognize the Bulgarian minority.
+Despite the Macedonian government's acceptance of the French proposal in July 2022 with a parliamentary vote of 68, it failed to reach the required two-thirds majority for constitutional amendments due to opposition from the VMRO-DPMNE party, whilst the majority of the population were also against the government's decision.